Timeline of reactions to the 2020 Hong Kong national security law (January 2021): Sentencing of a volunteer in Wan Chai protest

 A 25-year-old volunteer first responder had been charged for riot and unlicensed possession of radio communication devices at a protest in Wan Chai on August 31, 2019.
 The District Court sentenced the defendant to four years in prison and a fine of HK$5,000.

 19 January

 HKJA withdraw appeal on police interview case

 The Hong Kong Journalists Association issued a statement that said that after consulting the legal team, weighing the costs of the appeal and taking into account other judicial cases, it has decided not to appeal the allegations that 13 journalists had been obstructed by police officers from interviewing or treated roughly.

 20 January

 Chinese countermeasures against new U.S. sanctions

 Countersanctions against U.S. officials, which had been foreshadowed by Chinese Foreign Affairs spokeswoman Hua Chunying on 18 January, were imposed on 28 individuals of the outgoing Trump administration, including Secretary of State Mike Pompeo.
 They were accused by China of "lying and cheating".

 21 January

+Kim Jong-un impersonator arrested

+Howard X, a Kim Jong-un impersonator who often appeared in demonstrations, revealed on his social media that he was arrested on 28 October 2020 by police officers on suspicion of possessing firearms without a license.
+He held a search warrant and claimed that he was arrested in April last year.
+There was an email mentioning that a BB gun was sent to him.
+He stated that he had never received firearms.
+The police believed that the BB bullet gun had energy output and was detained for nearly 6 hours for investigation without finding any firearms.
+However, the case has not been committed after three months, but he must be released on HK$3,000 cash bail and report to the airport police station every six weeks.
+He suspected that the reason for his arrest was not the BB bullet gun, but the satirical appearance at the demonstration site in the past year, believing that the police arrested him without reasonable grounds.
+He stated that he is not a demonstration, but a performance art of one person.